mapzen/documentation/docs/overview/support.md

 If you are signed in, you can use a web form to send a question and receive an email response.

-1. Make sure you are signed into your Mapzen account.
+1. Sign in to your Mapzen account.
-2. Click your profile menu and click Dashboard.
+2. In the top corner of the page, click `Account` and click `Dashboard`.
-3. Click Contact us, fill in the form, and submit it.
+3. ???
+Click Contact us, fill in the form, and submit it.
 Be sure to include your correct email address if you want a response.

 ## Connect with others in the community